 We love that Gardein offers vegan seafood, including a golden fishless fillet and crabless cakes.
 The plant-based favourite also offers vegan protein in the form of chicken strips, crispy tenders, and meatless meatballs.

-Owned by Heather Mills, VBites distributes a wide range of vegan meats (including several flavors of juicy sausages) to stores across the UK and Europe, so you can enjoy a proper meaty English breakfast the vegan way.
+Owned by Heather Mills, VBites distributes a wide range of vegan meats (including several flavours of juicy sausages) to stores across the UK and Europe, so you can enjoy a proper meaty English breakfast the vegan way.

 Founded in 1980, Tofurky quickly became famous for its holiday roasts, but it’s known for many other delectable vegan products as well, including deli slices, veggie dogs, tempeh bacon, vegan pizza, and more.
 Must-try product: chorizo-style ground “beef”.